openmfp/architecture/rfc/003-account-management-and-service-integration-using-a-central-control-plane.md

 * Common CLI tooling with the well known kubectl
 * Common CLI extensibility approaches with kubectl plugins

 A connected service provider will be able to expose its service specific API definitions, configure its end user micro frontend and also configure how the identity and access service should secure access to its entities for end users.
-Typically service providers will want to expose their end user facing APIs while also maintaining an internal facing version of given API's internally to avoid exposing unrelevant information to the API consumer.
+Typically service providers will want to expose their end user facing APIs while also maintaining an internal facing version of given API's internally to avoid exposing internal or not-relevant information to the API consumer.
 The OpenMFP Control Plane supports this setup by only syncing the end user facing api's between the central control plane and the service provider API.

 ![container-diagram](./assets/openmfp-c4-container-diagram.drawio.png)